willkara/SakaiPy/README.md

 I'm mainly a Java developer so anyone with more Python experience is more than welcome to make a pull request to clean it up!

 I made this library so people can access the Sakai information at their schools (I'm @ Rutgers) more easily through Python.
-This l

 You can install SakaiPy with pip by typing in the following command: